jluningp/sml-style-check/README.md

 [scanning sources.cm]
 [New bindings added.]
 - Style.check_style "tests/combined.sml";
-tests/combined.sml:8.32-55 Style: appended singleton to the front of list
+tests/combined.sml:13.32-55 Style: appended singleton to the front of list
    expression: [y] @ (mapPartial f xs)
    hint: use :: instead
-tests/combined.sml:2.28-9.33 Style: checked for NONE using if
+tests/combined.sml:7.28-14.33 Style: checked for NONE using if
    expression: if f x = NONE
                then mapPartial f xs
                else let
-                  val SOME y = f x
+                  val SOME y = id (f x)
                 in
                   ([y] @ (mapPartial f xs))
                 end
    hint: use case instead
+tests/combined.sml:2.9-54 Style: if <bool> then true else false
+   expression: if 5 < 10 andalso 10 < 5
+               then true
+               else false
+   hint: you don't need the if!
 val it = () : unit
 -
 ```